uwmadison-chm/mst-labjs/README.md

 See the [Lab.js documentation on working with Qualtrics](https://labjs.readthedocs.io/en/latest/learn/deploy/3a-qualtrics.html).

-Then, when pasting the embed source, change the iframe src to pass PPT and session variables like this:
+Then, when pasting the embed source, change the iframe src to pass participant id and session variables like this:

     <iframe
-      src="//some-location?PPT=${e://Field/PPT}&session=${e://Field/Session}"
+      src="//some-location?PPT=${e://Field/PPTID}&session=${e://Field/session}"
       style="width: 100%; min-height: 600px; border: none;"
     ></iframe>